THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The recruitment process follows the procedure set out in the Personnel Search and Recruitment Policy, which ensures equal opportunities, the prevention of discrimination in all forms, and the empowerment of internal resources in the recruitment phase.

 A fundamental lever of Moncler’s human resource development, job rotation, and international mobility policies is the Internal Job Posting.
 Through the corporate intranet, MONCamp, interested employees can apply for open positions that best match their profile, experience, and aspirations.
-In 2020 about 20% of positions in Europe, 15% in the Americas, 20% in South Korea, and 2% in the rest of Asia were covered through Internal Job Postings.
+In 2020 about 15% of positions at worldwide level, of which 20% in Europe, 15% in the Americas, 20% in South Korea, and 2% in the rest of Asia were covered through Internal Job Postings.

 In the second half of the year, despite the pandemic, the Group was able to resume international development programmes for its managers and to attract talent from different parts of the world, consistently with its inclination towards the spread of a global mobility culture.